marklindsey11/hashgraph/docs/sdks/transactions/sign-a-multisignature-transaction.md

 ## 2. Collect required signatures

 Each signer can sign the `transaction`with their private key.
-The signed transactions are then returned to you from each of the 3 signers, resulting in 3 seperate signature bytes.
+The signed transactions are then returned to you from each of the 3 signers, resulting in 3 separate signature bytes.
 The sample code below is for illustrative purposes as you would not have the private keys to sign the transaction for each signer.

 {% tabs %}
 {% tab title="Java" %}